This article covers the top reasons why imprint, enclosure, open inner region, and closed inner region geometry operations fail.

 - Overlapping solids (interference)

-To check the CAD faults above, many CAD softwares have their individual features to detect the common CAD errors.
+To check the CAD faults above, many CAD software have features to detect the common CAD errors.

 1. Imprint